microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

     ![Authorization status](Images/resources_authorized.png)

-1. Click **Run** to start the build process.
+1. **Queue** the build in the same window to start the build process.
 Follow the build through completion.

     ![job-summary](Images/job_summary.png)